Eric Bergsten, Chair, Board of Trustees (founding member)

 Nevena Jevremovic, Kritzer Fellow

 Nevena joined the IICL in June 2016 as the inaugural full-time Albert H. Kritzer Fellow.
 Her work mainly focuses on the CISG database redesign, as well as coordinating professional certificate programs offered by the IICL.
 Prior to joining the IICL, Nevena worked as an associate in Wolf Theiss office in Sarajevo, Bosnia and Herzegovina.
+She is also a one of the three founders and the current President of the Association ARBITRI, an organization of young professionals focused on capacity building, education and promotion of arbitration in Bosnia and Herzegovina.

-Nevena's research work focuses on international dispute resolution, especially alternative dispute resolution mechanisms in both a commercial and investment context.
-She published work focused mainly on the arbitration system in Bosnia, and she is currently working on a monography on civil procedure in Bosnia for the Kluwer Encyclopedia of Laws.
-She participated as a panelist in several conferences in Bosnia and in the region, including the following: FIDIC – implementing "turnkey" projects in Bosnia and Herzegovina (May, 2015), 1st Sarajevo Arbitration Day (Sarajevo, October 2014), and 3rd Regional Conference of the Civil Law Forum for South East Europe (October, 2013).
+Nevena’s research work focuses on international dispute resolution, especially alternative dispute resolution mechanisms in both a commercial and investment context.
+She published work focused mainly on the arbitration system in Bosnia, and she is currently working on a monograph on civil procedure in Bosnia for the Kluwer Encyclopedia of Laws.
+Nevena participated as a panelist in several conferences in Bosnia and in the region, including the following: FIDIC – implementing “turnkey” projects in Bosnia and Herzegovina (May, 2015), 1st Sarajevo Arbitration Day (Sarajevo, October 2014), and 3rd Regional Conference of the Civil Law Forum for South East Europe (October, 2013).

 Nicolás Páez Viteri, IICL Fellow